 Deny the Permit Application due to non-compliance with Design Standards (in Section 5) or insufficient information to make a determination.

-Plan Changes
+Plan Changes.

 The Applicant must notify the City Engineer, in writing, of any proposed change to or alteration of the site plans and details authorized in any Stormwater Management Permit before any change or alteration is made.
 Proposed changes are only considered approved by the Engineering Division if the changes are noted in writing by the Engineering Division and/or revised plans / documents are stamped approved by the Engineering Division.
 If the Engineering Division determines that a proposed change or alteration is significant, based on the Design Standards in Section 5 of these Rules and Regulations and accepted construction practices, it may require an amended Application be filed.

-Expiration of Permits and Permit Extensions
+Expiration of Permits and Permit Extensions.

 Should a land-disturbing project or activity associated with an approved plan in accordance with this City Ordinance not begin within one (1) year following permit issuance, the permit shall lapse and should the Applicant wish to continue with the previously approved plan, the Applicant must re-apply for a new permit.